anomaly/prestans-docs/source/data_adapters.rst

 For the purposes of this example lets assume our rest models live in the namespace ``musicdb.rest.models`` and the persistent models live in ``musicdb.models``, and is written for AppEngine.

 Writing custom ``DataAdapters`` is quite straight forward.
-The prestans project welcomes third party contributions.
+The Prestans project welcomes third party contributions.

 Pairing REST models to persistent models
 ----------------------------------------

-Before you can ask prestans to convert persistent objects to REST model instances, you must use the registry you to pair persistent definitions to REST definitions. prestans uses the REST model as the template for the data that will be transformed.
-While adapting data prestans will:
+Before you can ask Prestans to convert persistent objects to REST model instances, you must use the registry you to pair persistent definitions to REST definitions.
+Prestans uses the REST model as the template for the data that will be transformed.
+While adapting data Prestans will:

 * Inspect the REST model for a list of attributes
 * Inspect the persistent model for the data
 * Ensure that the data provided by the persistent model matches the rules definied by the REST model
-* If the persistent model does not define an attribute, prestans reverts to using the default value or ``None``
+* If the persistent model does not define an attribute, Prestans reverts to using the default value or ``None``
-* If the value provided by the persistent model fails to validate, prestans raises an ``prestans.exception.DataValidationException`` which will graceful respond to the requesting client.
+* If the value provided by the persistent model fails to validate, Prestans raises an ``prestans.exception.DataValidationException`` which will graceful respond to the requesting client.

 If a persistent definition maps to more than one REST model defintion, DataAdapters will try and make the sensible choice unless you explicitly provide the REST model you wish to adapt the data to.